RenderKit/embree/doc/src/compilation.md

     cmake --build . -j 8

 The executables will be generated inside the build folder.
-The executable names of the DPC++ versions of the tutorials end with `_sycl`.
+The executable names of the SYCL versions of the tutorials end with `_sycl`.